olaals/end-to-end-RGB-pose-estimation-baseline/README.md

 **CosyPose**:
 https://arxiv.org/abs/2008.08465
+\
 https://github.com/ylabbe/cosypose

 Snippets of code are copied from the CosyPose github.
 Copied functions contains an explicit comment about the source.

+The repo contains two options for rotation representations:
+- A 9D representation that uses SVD to calculate a rotation matrix, from https://arxiv.org/abs/2006.14616
+- And a 6D representation that represents two of the axes in the rotation matrix, from https://arxiv.org/abs/1812.07035

 # 1: Install dependencies
 1. Install torch and cuda from https://pytorch.org/get-started/locally/